CSEANZ/Sesame/README.md

 This project allows you to add voice identification to any site compatible with OpenIdConnect based authentication flows.

-A core tenet of our approach was to ensure we didn't tightly bind our solution to the client site's source code.
+The core tenet of the approach taken in this solution is to ensure it doesn't tightly bind our solution to the client site's source code.
 The end result is an [OAuth2](https://oauth.net/2/)/[OpenID Connect](http://openid.net/connect/) compatible authentication web site that can be used to authenticate using voice from any website that supports an OpenID Connect based authentication flow.

 [Example](https://github.com/CSEANZ/Sesame/tree/master/Samples) client apps provided are for ASP.NET Core and ASP.NET Classic MVC.